-Students will use critical reasoning skills to prepare them for post-secondary experiences.
+Students will use critical reasoning skills to prepare them for postsecondary experiences.
 They will learn the value of literary analysis skills and examine how literature mimics the human experience across different perspectives, societies, and time periods.
 Students will examine the interrelationships that exist between text, self, and world.
 Students will gain a deep understanding of the connection between text and the human experience that justifies literature as a unique and important tool for examining and understanding humanity.
 They will demonstrate effective communication skills through a variety of mediums.
 The Honors course of study includes variations in literature, materials, tasks, and assessments for honors level classes.
 Students in this course are expected to be avid readers and sophisticated writers able to move at an accelerated pace.
 In this course, students will seek and encounter challenging texts, discussions, and writing requirements that require deeper research and analytical skills.
-Honors weighted-grade course for 0210.
+0210C and 0220C are asynchronous online courses offered through CB Cyber.
+Please see www.cbsd.org/cyber for more information Honors weighted-grade course for 0210/0210C.